-• submitted to and approved by provincial-level development and reform departments if it has a total investment amount of less than \$50 million;

-- submitted to and approved by the NDRC if it has a total investment amount of \$50 million or more; and - first submitted to and examined by the NDRC and following such examination, it must be submitted to and approved by the State Council if it has a total investment amount of \$100 million or more.
+- submitted to and approved by provincial-level development and reform departments if it has a total investment amount of less than \$50 million; - submitted to and approved by the NDRC if it has a total investment amount of \$50 million or more; and - first submitted to and examined by the NDRC and following such examination, it must be submitted to and approved by the State Council if it has a total investment amount of \$100 million or more.

-Laws and Regulations relating to Foreign Investment in Molybdenum

-The exploration and mining of molybdenum falls within the prohibited category for foreign investment.
-However, according to the "Measures for the Administration of Foreign-Invested Mineral Exploration Enterprises", where a mineral prohibited from being explored or mined by foreign invested enterprises is proved to exist as an associated mineral in the relevant mines, and the foreign invested enterprises have to explore and mine it together with the main mineral, the foreign invested enterprises may legitimately continue to mine it after obtaining the approval of the Ministry of Land and Resources of the PRC and MOFCOM and after amending the relevant mining or exploration permits to include the prohibited type of mineral on such permits.
+Laws and Regulations relating to Foreign Investment in Molybdenum proved to exist as an associated mineral in the relevant mines, and the foreign invested enterprises have to explore and mine it together with the main mineral, the foreign invested enterprises may legitimately continue to mine it after obtaining the approval of the Ministry of Land and Resources of the PRC and MOFCOM and after amending the relevant mining or exploration permits to include the prohibited type of mineral on such permits.